Axmed99/wizz-gym/README.md

 ## 👥 Authors

-- [Your Name] - Initial work and maintenance
+- Ahmed Abdi Hassan - Initial work and maintenance

 ## 📧 Support

-For support, email [your-email@example.com] or create an issue in the repository.
+For support, email axmedinhowalal4@gmail.com or create an issue in the repository.